cert-manager/website/content/docs/installation/continuous-deployment-and-gitops.md

         syncOptions:
           - CreateNamespace=true
     ```
 2. Commit the manifest file and sync the changes in ArgoCD.
-If a GitOps repository is not set up, use `kubectl apply -f <above-file-path>` to apply the manifest [installation guide for kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
+If a GitOps repository is not set up, use `kubectl apply -f application.yaml` to apply the manifest [installation guide for kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl).
 3. ArgoCD will synchronize the `DESIRED MANIFEST` and deploy cert-manager on Kubernetes based on the provided configuration.